Code-Institute-Submissions/ksagep-First-milestone-project-Scotland_AprResub/README.md

 I took the advice of my mentor and the teachers of the Code Institute's Diploma in Software Development Course and I have created a website which I liked and enjoyed the development of it.
 I was lucky because I could visit this great country with my friends some years ago.

-For link to this website click [Here](https://8000-ksagep-firstmilestonep-0iaivwsdozc.ws-eu33.gitpod.io/enjoy.html).
+For link to this website click [Here](https://ksagep.github.io/First-milestone-project-Scotland/).

 Design has been focused to *Desktop first* and *Responsive*.

-pic of responsivity
+/assets/images/screenshot-m.png

 ## Who is this website for?